Can I be sent to prison for not paying my Council Tax?

 What is wilful refusal?

 This is where a person refuses to pay the council tax debt (when they are financially able to do so).
 For example; if you have financial difficulties but had written to the council (or bailiff company) to outline your circumstances and to make a sensible payment proposal and in particular, one that would clear the debt before the start of the new council tax year (April) then the local authority would have great difficulty convincing a court that you are refusing to pay.
-This is why it is so important to write to the local authority (or bailiff company) outlining a payment proposal because, by doing so; you have documentary proof that you are not refusing to pay.
+This is why it is so important to write to the local authority (or bailiff company) outlining a payment proposal.
+In doing so; you then have documentary proof that you are not refusing to pay.

 What is culpable neglect?

 Culpable Neglect is very difficult for a local authority to prove but as an example; if you had recently purchased a new car or had just returned from an expensive holiday abroad and could not then pay a Liability Order, the local authority could accuse you of culpable neglect.
-In simple terms; it is where a debtor neglects to pay a ‘priority debt’ (such as council tax) and instead, spends money on ‘non priority’ items or goods (such as a holiday etc).
+In simple terms; it is where a person neglects to pay a ‘priority debt’ (such as council tax) and instead, spends money on ‘non priority’ items or goods (such as a holiday etc).

 What steps must the local authority take before considering committal proceedings?